naemon/naemon.github.io/documentation/usersguide/configmain.md

 This is the number of seconds per "unit interval" used for timing in the scheduling queue, re-notifications, etc. "Units intervals" are used in the object configuration file to determine how often to run a service check, how often to re-notify a contact, etc.

+{{ site.warn }}
-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> <b>Important:</b>  The default value for this is set to 60, which means that a "unit value" of 1 in the object configuration file will mean 60 seconds (1 minute).
-I have not really tested other values for this variable, so proceed at your own risk if you decide to do so!</div>
+The default value for this is set to 60, which means that a "unit value" of 1 in the object configuration file will mean 60 seconds (1 minute).
+I have not really tested other values for this variable, so proceed at your own risk if you decide to do so!
+{{ site.end }}

 <a name="auto_reschedule_checks"></a>
 #### Auto-Rescheduling Option